Tax News and Advice

 For PMI, the annual fee is equal to about one-half of one percent of the mortgage amount, or about $1,000 on a $200,000 loan.
 For a homeowner in the 25 percent tax bracket, that would produce a tax savings of $250.

 Annual insurance premiums on FHA mortgages range from 0.25 percent to 1.15 percent of the loan amount, depending on the down payment/equity amount and the length of the loan.
-There is also a 1 percent upfront insurance premium charged at the time of the loan, which is no longer deductable as of Jan.
+There is also a 1 percent upfront insurance premium charged at the time of the loan, which is no longer deductible as of Jan.
 1.

 The VA does not charge an annual insurance premium but does have an upfront insurance fee of up to 1.65 percent of the loan amount.
-That was deductable for home loans taken out before Jan.
+That was deductible for home loans taken out before Jan.
 1 but with the expiration of the law may not be taken on VA mortgages obtained in 2012.

 It is possible that Congress might still revive the deduction during its current term, but prospects for that are uncertain.
 The deduction expired along with 58 other consumer tax deductions that were up for renewal but Congress did not extend, including those for state and local taxes, and energy efficiency improvements and homes.